-It’s not perfectly styled, but here is my closet with all of my winter clothes.
-I used Rubbermaid bins to store my purses and summer shorts and tops (baskets would look prettier but I wanted something that kept dirt and bugs out).
-I keep my bathing suites and winter gloves, scarves and hats in my nightstand.
+My new and improved closet isn’t perfectly styled, but here it is with all of my winter clothes.
+I used Rubbermaid bins to store my purses and summer shorts and tops.
+Baskets would look prettier but I wanted something that kept dirt and bugs out.
+My bathing suites and winter gloves, scarves and hats found a home in my nightstand.

 I even have some extra space.
-I make sure I go through my clothes each season when I switch them out and get rid of or donate anything that hasn’t been worn in a while.
+To keep it that way I make sure I go through my clothes each season when I switch them out.
+Items that haven’t been worn in a while get donated.
 When you have small spaces you need to keep clutter and unnecessary, or unworn, stuff to a minimum.

 Do you sort through your clothes once a year or do you like to hold onto things for a while?
 What are your tips for small closet storage?